VELD Music Festival: 2021

 The 2021 edition of the VELD Music Festival was scheduled to take place on July 31 - August 1, 2021, at Toronto's Downsview Park.
 However, the City of Toronto announced on May 14 that it is "extending the cancellation of all in-person City-led and City-permitted outdoor events to September 6, 2021".
 As a result, the festival was cancelled for the second year in a row.

 2022

-Veld Music Festival took place July 29–31 and was the first VELD back after the coronavirus pandemic.
-VELD 2022 hosted three-days of rave action and was the largest Veld to date.
-Headliners such as Martin Garrix, Marshmello, and Porter Robinson left stunning performances.
-Rappers such as Nardo Wick, Polo G, and the City Girls were expected to perform.
-Unfortunately, the famous Galantis and Nardo Wick had canceled on short notice.
-VELD 2022 brought in the infamous and VELD Main-Stage, the beloved “Sirkus Stage”, and the sponsored “Rémy Martin Stage”.
+Veld Music Festival took place from July 29–31 as the first VELD back after the coronavirus pandemic.
+VELD 2022 was held over three days, and was the second largest to date.
+Headliners included Martin Garrix, Marshmello, and Porter Robinson.
+Rappers such as Nardo Wick, Polo G, and the City Girls were expected to perform, though Galantis and Nardo Wick cancelled on short notice.
+VELD 2022 brought in the VELD Main Stage, the “Sirkus Stage”, and the sponsored “Rémy Martin Stage”.

+2023

+The 10th edition of VELD Music Festival started on August 4 with acts from Matroda, Eli Brown, Zedd, ILLENIUM, and more.
+Day 2 ended with Deadmau5 and Rezz playing a 75-minute set back-to-back.
+Day 3 ended with Tiësto at the main stage, Subtronics at the bass stage, and James Hype at the Sirkus Stage.

+2024

+VELD Music Festival's 11th year was held on August 2–4, 2024, at Downsview Park.
+The lineup was all EDM DJs, including Martin Garrix, Marshmello, Alan Walker, Alesso, etc. Among them, Martin Garrix and Marshmello's last participation in the Veld Music Festival was in 2022.

+Sam Feldt and Jonas Blue performed a B2B as Endless Summer, while Eric Prydz presented his HOLO show for the first time in Toronto.
+Other notable acts include Black Tiger Sex Machine, Steve Aoki, Seven Lions, James Hype, Fisher, Frank Walker, Subtronics, Mitis, Alok and many others.

+2025

+The 2025 VELD Music Festival was held from August 1 to 3 at Toronto’s Downsview Park, featuring a lineup spanning EDM, house, techno, and bass, including headliners such as deadmau5, Tiësto, John Summit, Alesso, Rezz, and Dom Dolla.
+The festival’s production saw significant upgrades: the Sirkus stage received a new overhead structure and 30 % more LED screens, while the Bass stage was outfitted with one-third more screens, increased subwoofer capacity, and—on that stage for the first time—laser systems.
+Techno was explicitly included in the programming mix, with artists such as Deborah De Luca, Eli Brown, and others booked in that style.
+VELD 2025 was reviewed more positively than the previous year with fans citing production upgrades, hydration options and the lineup being a large part of that response.